SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 - Benchmarks are: HPL, MLPERF inference, and a mystery benchmark revealed at the start of benchmarking
 - Applications are: NAMD, ICON, Reproducibility (data flow lifecycle analysis tool DataLife), and a mystery application revealed at the start of application tasks

+### Competitors and Results

 ### System Specifications

 Our final system, <u>Ocean Vista</u>:

 ![](/post-media/scc24-postmortem/cluster-architecture.svg)

-This is very similar to our system from [last year](../sc24-scc23-post-mortem).
-3 nodes, 2 GPU node, 1 CPU node with Liqid IO cards.
-But the biggest different is how heterogenous our cluster was.
-Why don't we list some of these out:
+Our system for 2024 is very similar to our system from [scc23](../sc24-scc23-post-mortem), consister of 3 nodes: 2 GPU node, 1 CPU node with Liqid IO cards.
+However, this year our cluster is distringuished by it's heterogenous nature.
+Let's look at parts and vendors list:

 | Parts | Vendor |
 | --- | --- |